jruoff/jruoff.github.io/_posts/2014-12-12-exponential-compare-default-in-c++.md

 ---
 {% include JB/setup %}

 Recently I noticed a design flaw in the C++ standard.
-(Even though this flaw was foreseen by Alexander Stepanov, the designer of the C++ standard template library.)
-Leading to an algorithm with exponential time-complexity for lexicographical ordering defined in terms of `operator<`.
-In case you are wondering, yes, this type of ordering is the default for all STL containers.
+Even though this flaw was foreseen by Alexander Stepanov, the designer of the C++ standard template library, it is prevalent in its current implementation.
+The flaw leads to an algorithm with exponential time-complexity for lexicographical ordering implemented in terms of `operator<`.
+In case you are wondering, this type of ordering is the default for all STL containers.

 ## Sorting and Searching